paullepoulpe/master-thesis/src/06_Redesign.md

 # Redesigning Delite Ops

-As we've seen in the previous section, the generators form DMLL are represented as elems in Delite.
-We are now going to present how these elems are implemented in Delite.
-We will also show the limitations of DMLL and how the improvements in loop fusion help us get rid of these limitations.
+We have seen in the previous section, the generators from DMLL are represented as elems in Delite.
+We now present how these `Elem`s are implemented in Delite.
+We also show the limitations of DMLL and how the improvements in loop fusion help us get rid of these limitations.

-In the following code, we can see the encoding that Delite has used until now.
+In the following code, we see the encoding that Delite has used until now.

 ```scala
 // Base trait for all loop elems in Delite